Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the GeForce GTX 280 is the winner, by far. (explain)
+If using a high resolution is important to you, then the GeForce GTX 280 is the winner, by far. (explain)

 GeForce GTX 280 19264 Mpixels/sec